kgururaj/GenomicsDB_wiki/Importing-VCF-data-into-GenomicsDB.md

   When producing a combined VCF, the options described in [[this wiki page|Combined-VCF-options]] can be specified in the loader JSON file.

 * Parameters relevant when using the write API (for example the Java write API):
   * _ignore_cells_not_in_partition_ (type: boolean, optional, default: _false_): When using the write API (for example, the [[ Java write API | Java-interface-for-importing-VCF-CSV-files-into-TileDB-GenomicsDB#mode-2-java-api-for-importing-variantcontext-objects ]]) for importing data into a [[ multi-partition TileDB/GenomicsDB array  | GenomicsDB-setup-in-a-multi-node-cluster ]], if records NOT belonging to the current partition are encountered, an exception will be thrown.
-Setting this parameter to true will cause the program to ignore such records and not raise an exception.
+Setting this parameter to _true_ will cause the program to silently ignore such records.

     If you are not using the write API, this parameter is not useful.